0chain/zwalletcli/README.md

 There is 1 token deposited in the wallet as specified in wallet.txt.
 Same way you can use faucet any number of time whenever you need additional tokens.

 #### getbalance
-You can use getbalance command to create a named wallet too.
+You can also use getbalance command to create a new wallet.

 Command